 Badiou then stated four principles for developing resistance.
 These were not a program, but what he called protocols of judgment regarding decisions to be made for the development of strategic programs for resistance, for displacing the limit of what is impossible to what is possible:

 - Reduce the workweek drastically.
 Demonstrate that the specialization of labor is not an eternal law.
 That is, suppress the opposition and hierarchy between intellectual and manual labor.
-It is a false opposition.
-I also seem to remember him pointing out that physical labor should not be disdained.
+It is a false opposition; physical labor should not be disdained.

 - Equality must exist inside and across differences.
 Affirm that difference must exist across equality.
 Demonstrate that boundaries between differences are not eternal law.